E3SM-Project/polaris/docs/users_guide/machines/index.md

 config file defined for them in the `polaris` package.
 But even for "unknown" machines, it is not difficult to set a few config options in your user config file to describe your machine.
-Then, polaris can use this data to make sure test cases are configured in a way that is appropriate for your machine.
+Then, polaris can use this data to make sure tasks are configured in a way that is appropriate for your machine.

 ## config options